extremeshok/docker-openlitespeed-php/README.md

 ## Checkout our optimized production web-server setup based on docker https://github.com/extremeshok/docker-webserver

+## Note all configs are optimized and designed for production usage

 * Ubuntu LTS with S6
+* Will detect and apply new ssl certs automatically (WATCHMEDO_CERTS_ENABLE)
 * cron (/etc/cron.d) enabled for scheduling tasks, run as user nobody
+* cron runs every 1 minute, and will generate a new vhost cron every 15mins *if vhost_cron is enabled*
 * Preinstalled IP2Location DB , updated monthly on start (IP2LOCATION-LITE-DB1.IPV6.BIN from https://lite.ip2location.com)
 * IP2Location running in Shared Memory DB Cache
 * Optimized OpenLiteSpeed configs